Civic Education · Level 1: Authority Foundations

 - Who can review, block, pause, or reverse the decision?

-- What procedural steps must occur next: hearings, votes, rulemaking notice, or court review?
+- What procedural steps must occur next?

 In practice, many conflicts are not about values at all.
 They are about mismatched expectations.
-People demand action from an institution that lacks authority, then interpret the lack of action as malice or failure.

 For a primary reference point, the constitutional framework that distributes authority across branches and levels of government is available through the U.S. Constitution.
-The value of civic literacy is not memorizing clauses.
-The value is learning how to locate authority inside a system built to limit it.

 Where Civic Ignorance Shows Up